-To be eligible, your application must be endorsed by your doctor and made available for an independent medical expert to assess.
+To be eligible, your application must be endorsed by your doctor and made available for an independent medical assessor to assess.

-The independent medical expert will be appointed by the Department of Transport and the outcome of the assessment will determine if you are eligible for the TUSS.
+The independent medical assessor will be appointed by the Department of Transport and the outcome of the assessment will determine if you are eligible for the TUSS.